10 Business Improvement Techniques Successful Businesses ShareEmma Harris

-In researching this article, I analysed 20 companies that have successfully implemented business improvement techniques and came away with 10 actions they all took to create success from start to finish - to see an in-depth case study involving the problems and improvement successes of 8 of these companies, .
+In researching this article, we analysed 20 companies that have been extremely successful in implementing business improvement and found that there are 10 actions that they all took to create success from start to finish.

 10 Business Improvement Techniques Successful Businesses Have in Common

-One of the common factors in successful business improvement techniques has been a specific 'task force' created to enforce the business improvement project.
+One of the common factors in successful business improvement is a specific 'task force' created to drive the business improvement project.

-Setting up regular meetings and integrating the right team members will ensure that your team will engage those required to bring about improvement.
+Setting up regular meetings and integrating the right team members is key to engaging those required to bring about improvement.

-Regardless of whether you are a small or large organisation, setting this up can have huge benefits when the key stakeholders are kinvolved in the change initiative.
+Regardless of whether you are a small or large organisation, setting up an Operational Excellence Group, has huge benefits when driving a the change initiative.

 National Oilwell Varco set up an 'Operational Excellence Group' for process and flow technologies.
-They realised that their challenge was not only a practical one, but a cultural one as well which is why it is important to create a team that will in turn create an action plan...
+They quickly realised that their challenge was not only a practical one, but a cultural one as well and extended the scope of their project to also addressed this.

-This planning technique isn't going to win any awards for originality but most improvement projects live and die in the planning stage.
+Stating this isn't going to win any awards for originality, but most improvement projects live and die in the planning stage.
 In order to be ready for implementation, a company must:

 - Identify what the Problem is